Nikon D5 vs D40

 Body comparison: Nikon D5 vs D40

 An illustration of the physical size and weight of the Nikon D5 and the Nikon D40 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D40 is considerably smaller (54 percent) than the Nikon D5.
 Moreover, the D40 is substantially lighter (63 percent) than the D5.
 It is worth mentioning in this context that the D5 is splash and dust resistant, while the D40 does not feature any corresponding weather-sealing.